 While this option uses a candleholder hoop for added glow, you can just use foliage.

-6. A moment to frame
+26. Take a moment to frame

 'I love a Christmas that is a bit over the top… garlands and wreaths hanging wherever they can, the more unique the better, I think,' says Sue Jones, Co-Founder and Creative Director of OKA.
 Take this idea and set the scene for your buffet area by framing a console table with generous swags of greenery.

 Choose a mixture of leaves with a variety of textures and tones and group together in a relaxed style, leaving a few stems flowing freely to soften the edges.
 For a fuller, more dramatic look, collect pine cones, rose hips and other foraged foliage to bump up volume and texture – just make sure to secure properly with wire to avoid any unexpected garnishes ending up in the cocktails.

 Scented additions, while not ideal for dining, are a lovely touch for a drinks and nibbles area, so look at adding in a few dried orange slices and fronds of eucalyptus as well.